shashwatjolly/Raseed/README.md

   - Request option is there to request payment from another user.
   - Pay option lets you pay to all requests according to your choice.
   - Passbook option shows all your transactions at one place.
+* Debit Credit Mobile
+* Profile section shows the details of current user.
+* Offers section will show the offers provided by various companies.
+At present, this section is hardcoded and will be updatedin future.

 *For every transaction, the receipt of payment/bill is provided and e-mailed to e-mail address provided by the user*